 Indigenous Peoples’ Centre

 Our centre becomes a home away from home for students.
-Here you will find a lounging area of couches to relax on between classes and to engage in supportive conversation with fellow students.
-We offer free soup for everyone to meet and have a meal together.
+Here you will find a welcoming area to study and engage in supportive conversation with fellow students.
+We have a kitchen where students can access coffee/tea and snacks.
 Most importantly, we offer you a family and friendships that will last you a lifetime.
 We learn through gathering that even though we may lead different lives, we are the same.

 Fact: 50% of Aboriginal teachers employed in Manitoba come from the BU Faculty of Education